More often than not speculaas biscuits break during transit. As a result, but with regret, we do not any longer sell our speculaas biscuits online.

 Our hand blended speculaas baking mix contains the finest, pre-measured, organic ingredients - wholemeal flour, cane sugar, and our Great British Bake-Off finalist endorsed vandotsch speculaas spice mix.

-All you need is 110g unsalted butter and a rolling pin to make up to 30 delicious speculaas cookies.
+All you need is 110g unsalted butter or vegetarian equivalent and a rolling pin to make up to 30 delicious speculaas cookies.

 It’s the perfect choice for speculaas-lovers, be it for Halloween, gingerbread house baking, Sinterklaas, Santa Claus, Christmas or simply for an everyday treat.